 Comfortable, spacious & affordable, the Aumkara holiday apartments are perfect for couples or for friends and families who like to share.
 Quietly located a minute from the beach & less than 5 minutes walk to the village centre of Skala Eressos this is a great place to stay when you visit this much loved beach resort on the island of Lesbos.

 Nine apartments simply decorated in an ethnic style, with mosaic floors and independent entrances, most have their own private balcony with Sea or Mountain Views.
 Apartments can sleep 2 to 5 people and all have en suite bathrooms, air-conditioning, kitchenettes, private balconies, TV, hairdryer, free linen and bath towels.
-There is free Wifi available in public areas and in some apartments.
+There is a daily housekeeping service and towels and sheets are changed regularly.
+Free Wifi available in some public areas and in some apartments.